degen-vc/token-installation-timelock/README.md

 1. Dormant.
 After deployment there is no vesting schedule until the deposit function is invoked.
 Once all payments are made, the contract is again dormant.
 2. Vesting.
 After a deposit is made, the start time is set to the current block time and the payment schedule begins.

 To initialize the timelock, we first have to set parameters.
-Calling the function initialize presents us with
+The function initialize has the following parameters:
-* token address, beneficiary address, duration type, duration multiple and periods *
+*token address, beneficiary address, duration type, duration multiple and periods*

 The last 3 time parameters are discussed below.